SagarSikchi/HauntedHouseGame/README.md

 A* algorithm is the Informed Search Algorithm used to find the shortest path with cost function.
 Cost function is implemented using the heuristic value and actual cost value.

-Consider, the cost function is F'(N) is given as-
+Consider, the cost function is F'(N) given as-

     F'(N) = G(N) + H'(N)